thinreports/thinreports/getting-started/section-format.md

 ### Section Editor

 It is currently only available as a development version.
-Please follow the [README in Editor](https://github.com/thinreports/thinreports-editor/tree/master/section-editor#getting-started).
+Please follow the [thinreports-editor/section-editor](https://github.com/thinreports/thinreports-editor/tree/master/section-editor).

 ### Generator

-Please follow [Generator's README](https://github.com/thinreports/thinreports-generator) to install rubygems.
+Please follow the [thinreports-generator](https://github.com/thinreports/thinreports-generator) to install rubygems.

 ## Quick Start